delta-io/delta-sharing/PROTOCOL.md

 <td>Body</td>
 <td>

 A sequence of JSON strings delimited by newline.
-Each line is a JSON object defined in [Table Metadata Format](#table-metadata-format).
+Each line is a JSON object defined in [API Response Format](#api-response-format).

 The response contains multiple lines:
 - The first line is [a JSON wrapper object](#json-wrapper-object-in-each-line) containing the table [Protocol](#protocol) object.
 - The second line is [a JSON wrapper object](#json-wrapper-object-in-each-line) containing the table [Metadata](#metadata) object.
-- The rest of the lines are [JSON wrapper objects](#json-wrapper-object-in-each-line) for [CDF files](#cdf-files) of the change data feed.
+- The rest of the lines are [JSON wrapper objects](#json-wrapper-object-in-each-line) for [Data Change Files](#data-change-files) of the change data feed.
+  - Historical [Metadata](#metadata) will be returned if includeHistoricalMetadata is set to true.
+  - The ordering of the lines doesn't matter.

 </td>
 </tr>